CoryG89/Get24/README.md

 ## Components

-Get24 was built using Ubuntu Linux using nothing but open source software and libaries.
+Get24 was built on Ubuntu Linux with nothing but open source software and libaries.
 The game server was built with the following technologies:

 * [**Node.JS**][3]